golemfactory/concent/docs/source/bankster-with-deposit-claim-tracking-blueprint.md

 - `Client` and `DepositAccount` objects are never removed.
     They stay in the database even if the operation fails and even after all the `DepositClaim`s that refer to them are removed.

-#### `finalize payments` operation
+#### `finalize payment` operation
-This operation tells Bankster to either pay out claimed funds or discard the claims.
+This operation tells Bankster to either pay out claimed funds or discard the claim.

-Concent Core performs this operation at the end of any use case that may require payment from deposit within a single subtask.
+Concent Core performs this operation at the end of any use case that may require payment from deposit within a single subtask, for all `DepositClaims` created in that use case.
 Currently those are `ForcedAcceptance` and `AdditionalVerification`.
 `ForcedPayment` use case operates on more than one subtask and for that reason requires a separate operation.